AN/TRC-97

-The AN/TRC-97 Radio Set, or TRC-97, is a radio set that has 12 multiplex channels (later expanded to 24 channels and 16 telegraph channels connected to an analog radio.
+The AN/TRC-97 Radio Set, or TRC-97, is a radio set that has 12 multiplex channels, later expanded to 24 channels and 16 telegraph channels connected to an analog radio.
 The radio set is a mobile terminal that can transmit up to 40 mi straight line-of-sight at up to 1 watt, using a traveling wave tube amplifier, or 96 mi in tropospheric scatter at up to 1 kilowatt, using a tunable klystron amplifier, at a frequency range of 4.4 to 5 gigahertz and 1.2 to 2.2 gigahertz.
-The set has been manufactured by RCA, Camden, N.J.
+The set has been manufactured by RCA in Camden, New Jersey.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/TRC-97" designation represents the 97th design of an Army-Navy electronic device for ground transportable two-way communication radio system.
+The JETDS system also now is used to name all Department of Defense electronic systems.